ALISON HUNTINGFORD – GUARANTEED LOW IN SUGAR!

 The fancy frocks and grand manor houses common to many a novel of this genre, are absent here; instead what we get is a slice of real life, taken from the author’s own family history.
 True tales of struggle and hardship with no guarantee of a happy ending.
 These aren’t fairy stories, they are reality.

 We all know life is complicated, messy and never goes to plan.
 The past was no different.
 Alison Huntingford explores and reveals the seamy, gritty side of life in her novels, never hesitating to tell it like it was.
 Take a journey with her characters through their lives.
 You won’t regret it!

-Besides writing novels I also like to come up with short stories, designed to intrigue people and make them think.
-I have recently collated and edited a collection of quirky short stories by the South Hams Authors Network: 'Grasping The Nettle'.
-A short story of mine - 'Revenge of the Roadkill' is included in this.
+Besides writing novels Alison also likes to come up with short stories, designed to intrigue people and make them think.
+She has recently collated and edited a collection of quirky short stories by the South Hams Authors Network: 'Grasping The Nettle'.
+A short story of hers - 'Revenge of the Roadkill' is included in this.

 Longer than a short story, shorter than a novella!